codeforjapan/hackdays/README.md

 # Open source project matching platform

-Hack Days is an open-source project finding/matching platform for connecting good projects and good people.
+Hack Days is an open-source platform for finding/matching projects, that helps connect good projects with good people.
 Currently in development.

 ## Website

 Still in development.
 Coming soon!

-## Requirement
+## Requirements

 - Git
 - Docker (make sure the daemon is up and running)